TheRealAnonymous008/quartz/content/details/economics/Scarcity, Supply, and Demand.md

 * **The Law of Demand** states that *as price increases, the quantity demanded decreases* assuming all other variables are held constant.

 * **Supply** refers to the amount of some good that a producer is willing to produce at each price.
+Aside from price, there are other factors that can affect supply.
 	* *It is based on the capacity of the producer to produce the good -- its potential profits*.
 	* More profit = more supply.
 	* More cost = less supply.